gosuri/aws-vpc-terraform-post/README.md

 The below steps configure the VPN servers and generate a client configuration with embedded keys to connect with your openvpn client on your workstation.

-Considering the commands are fairly large, we will be creating command wrappers to be able to easily run them again.
-A big part of operatinaly effiency comes from our ability to simply complicated command which are unlikely to be easily recalled.
-After each successful step, we will save the command under `bin` in an executable file to make it easy for us to do it the next time.
+Considering the commands are fairly long, we will be creating command wrappers to be able to easily run them again.
+A big part of operatinaly effiency comes from our ability to simply complicated commands which are unlikely to be easily recalled.
+After each successful step, we will save the command under `bin` in an executable file.

 1. Initialize PKI and save the command under bin/ovpn-init